li-s/Handwriting-recognition/README.md

 <img src="https://github.com/li-s/Handwriting-recognition/blob/master/data/show_image2.jpg" height="30">: "i" (conf. = 100.00%).

 ## API reference

-+ ~~Scripts and important functions that are not mentioned in Usage~~
 + `datasets.py`: Data should be in seperate folder 'data', in csv format. (look in sample.csv)
++ `models.py`: Different models to train with, along with method to save, load, and call models.
 + `training.py`: Trains the model (which you select), and saves it in seperate folder 'data'.
-There is a choice to remove validation images from training images
+There is a choice to remove validation images from training images.
-+ `testing.py`: Loads and trains the model from file 'test.csv' in folder entitled 'data'
++ `testing.py`: Trains the model from file 'test.csv' in folder entitled 'data'.
-+ `answer_convert.py`: Converts the answers
++ `predict.py`: Predicts the alphabet in the image the user passes to it.
++ `utils.py`: Hosts miscellaneous programs, for keeping time, converting answers, or getting image samples etc.

 ## Miscellaneous